MarcusHoltz/marcusholtz.github.io/_posts/2023-08-31-using-LUKS-to-encrypt-your-linux-laptop.md

 - This is the partition you will install your operating system to.
 As this LVM is inside of a LUKS partition, you will need to locate it through `/dev/mapper`

-- The only change needed is for system hybernation.
-Hybernation stores your RAM as encrypted.
+- The only change needed is for system hibernation.
+Hibernation stores your RAM as encrypted.
 No matter what state your computer is in, data is encrypted.

 > The setting for SWAP is set to 9GB.
 Please modify to include `the amount of RAM your system has + 1GB`.
 {: .prompt-tip }